 * Roman Catholic community is studying Obama’s proposal

-* Insurers would pick up the cost of birth control coverage (Recasts lead, adds fresh quotes, reaction and details)
+* Insurers would pick up the cost of birth control coverage (Edits; adds reaction in paragraphs 14-16 and other details)

 By David Morgan

-WASHINGTON, Feb 1 (Reuters) - The Obama administration on Friday sought to settle a dispute with some religious leaders over the inclusion of contraceptives in employees' health insurance plans by proposing to separate birth control from other benefits.
+WASHINGTON, Feb 1 (Reuters) - The Obama administration on Friday sought to settle a dispute with religious leaders over whether employees at faith-affiliated universities, hospitals and other institutions should have access to health insurance coverage for contraceptives.

-For more than a year, the Obama administration has grappled with how to balance its desire to guarantee universal, free contraceptive coverage with religious freedoms provided in the U.S. Constitution.
+For more than a year, the Obama administration has grappled with how to balance its desire to guarantee universal contraceptive coverage with religious freedoms provided by the U.S. Constitution.

-Faced with the ire of religious leaders and social conservatives in the midst of a heated presidential campaign, Obama said last February that he would create some sort of accommodation for religious employers.
+Faced with the ire of religious leaders and social conservatives in the midst of a heated presidential campaign, Obama said last February that he would create an accommodation for religious employers under the law.

-The new rules, which would largely leave contraceptive coverage to outside insurers, consolidate many of the ideas administration officials voiced a year ago, but in greater detail.
+The new rules from the Department of Health and Human Services consolidate many of the ideas administration officials voiced then, but in greater detail.